TuryahabwaPaul/Body_Score_Prediction-MVET/README.md

-Here's the updated README draft with your specified changes:

 ---

 # 🌟 **Body Score Prediction - Team VisionOps** 🌟

-Welcome to **Body Score Prediction**, a project by **Team VisionOps** developed for the **M-VET Hackathon**, organized by **Makerere AI Lab**.
-This project leverages advanced machine learning techniques to accurately predict body scores from image data.
+Welcome to **Body Score Prediction**, a project by **Team VisionOps** developed for the **M-VET Hackathon**, organized by **Makerere AI Lab** which won Second Place.
+This project leverages advanced machine learning techniques to accurately predict body scores from dataset from Lacuna Fund.

 ## 🚀 **Project Overview**
 This project focuses on developing a predictive model for body scoring using a deep learning approach.
 Utilizing **EfficientNetB0**, we aim to deliver precise predictions while ensuring computational efficiency.